hugy888/AnisoGNN/README.md

 ```

 ## HDF5 Files
 Grain IDs, euler angles for each grain and the mechanical property of RVEs are stored in Ni_raw_data.hdf5 and Al_raw_data.hdf5.
-First layer: 12 textures; Second layer: 25 RVEs and prop arrays of E_modulus and yield_strength per texture; Third layer: Grain IDs and euler angles for each RVEs.
+First layer: 12 textures; Second layer: 25 RVEs and prop arrays of E_modulus and yield_strength per texture; Third layer: Grain IDs and euler angles for each RVE.

 ## Prepare Data
 Create PyTorch datalists for graphs and RVE mechanical properties.